-I recently wrote about what to wear on an Alaskan cruise, but then I realized that putting together an Alaska cruise packing list isn’t just about what to wear, it is also what to bring along to make the trip as pleasant and stressfree as possible.
-What we pack to wear is important, but there are also things you need to bring to make the close quarters in the cabin more organized and comfortable, especially if you are cruising with your family.
+I recently wrote about what to wear on an Alaskan cruise, but then I realized that putting together an Alaska cruise packing list isn’t just about what to wear, it is also what to bring along to make the trip as pleasant and stress free as possible.
+The clothing you pack is important, but there are also things you need to bring to make the close quarters of the cabin more organized and comfortable, especially if you are cruising with your family.

 Of course, some of what you pack will depend on which Alaska cruise shore excursions you choose (especially if you pick more active excursions) and your ports of call.
 It always pays to check the weather for your ports ahead of time, but the secret is to be prepared and this packing list will help!